 Step 3: Connect Positive To Positive And Negative To Negative

-It is important to check that you connect the positive end of one speaker cable to the other speaker cable before pugging into the Amp.
-Once the ends are connected, join this to the appropriate plug or cable head and Insert into your Amp.
+It is important to check that you connect the positive end of one speaker cable to the other speaker cable before pugging it into the Amp.
+Once the ends are connected, join this to the appropriate plug or cable head and Insert it into your Amp.

 The positive side of the cable mustn’t be in contact with the negative side.

 If either of the cables has a defect and connects to the wrong terminals, it can cause catastrophic damage to your 4-terminal speaker, as well as blow your amp beyond repair.